 The next morning dawned crisp and sunny so we set off from the centre of Aviemore in high spirits.

 Soon we were in Boat Of Garten and enjoying first a coffee and cake stop outside the excellent convenience store and then a pint at the Boat Hotel.
-We happened to be here on the day that a new sculpture was being erected by the railway to represent the wildlife and railway juxtaposition.
+We happened to be here on the day that a new sculpture was being erected the railway representing the wildlife and railway juxtaposition.
 An impressive 15ft Osprey feather constructed from a metal from the railway.

 All very impressive and with the artist Michael Job of Black Ox Arts to chat to very informative.
 Dragging ourselves away we crossed the Spey on a bridge replacing the ferry of old – hence the name Boat of Garten.